 It all started about three years prior when the congregation at Main Street Baptist Church began to outgrow it's building.
-They had seen steady growth for several years under the leadership of Pastor Jeff Noble and the facilities were just not going to be adequate if growth was going to continue.
+They had seen steady growth for several years and the facilities were just not going to be adequate if growth was going to continue.

 So it was decided after much prayer and investigation that they would begin a building program called CLIMB (Christ Leads In Main Street Building).
 In a period of two plus years, God blessed the CLIMB Program and enough money was raised to do all the preliminary work necessary to build a new worship center and eventually an education building.
 Over $100,000 was paid out to architects and to the Township and County for all the necessary permits that are needed for a project of that size.
 In October 2007, everything appeared as if it was coming together, and finally, after almost three years, it looked as if they were going to be able to break ground.

 During that same time period, First Baptist Church of Plymouth, a church with a rich 176 year history, was experiencing a decline in attendance and they began to seek the Lord to see what direction they might take to further their ministry in the community.